 This is true and the probing moment had arrived when my pupil named Manuel came into my life.

-That was in 2013 whe I volunteered to our school principal Mrs. Marianne Z. Arines, to handle Manuel in my Grade 3 class so as to relieve the boy’s retirable and ailing teacher from burden.
+That was in 2013 when I volunteered with our school principal Mrs. Marianne Z. Arines, to handle Manuel in my Grade 3 class so as to relieve the boy’s retirable and ailing teacher from the burden.

-I saw how the teacher-adviser of Manuel is facing difficulties handling the pupil, against all odds I assumed the responsibility over him.
+I saw how the teacher-adviser of Manuel is facing difficulties handling the pupil, against all odds I assumed the responsibility for him.

-The boy was a badly behaved pupil who always a frequent visitor to the principal’s office for committing minor infractions in school like taking papers, slippers an other personal things from his school mates.
+The boy was a badly behaved pupil who always a frequent visitor to the principal’s office for committing minor infractions in school like taking papers, slippers another personal thing from his schoolmates.

-In one instance Mrs. Arines, the principal gaved Manuel crayons and allowed him to play it inside the principal’s office in order not to create disturbance with other pupils in school.
+In one instance Mrs. Arines, the principal gave Manuel crayons and allowed him to play it inside the principal’s office in order not to create a disturbance with other pupils in the school.

-These habitual dysfunctional attidues had made him friendless.
+These habitual dysfunctional attitudes had made him friendless.

-He looks like suffering from imbecility, malnourished, untidy and worst he was sufferreing with acte Otitis media [running ear] that made him an outcast.
+He looks like suffering from imbecility, malnourished, untidy and worst he was suffering with acute Otitis media [running ear] that made him an outcast.

-Being a solitary boy more often he play alone.
+Being a solitary boy more often he plays alone.